JohanneAdtu/MasterThesis/README.md

 # MasterThesis
 Repository for the master thesis "Early Detection of Neurodegenerative Disease Using Wrist Accelerometers" made by Johanne Niman Abildgaard (Student ID: s185380).

-The repository contains the following .py files:
+The repository contains the following files:
-- Actigraphy_preprocessing.
-This script preprocesses raw actigraphy data from .cwa files, including missing data handling, filtering, resampling, and calibrating the accelerometer signals, and saves nightly segments as HDF5 files.
+- Actigraphy_preprocessing.py: This script preprocesses raw actigraphy data from .cwa files, including missing data handling, filtering, resampling, and calibration, and saves nightly segments as HDF5 files.
-- Nonwear_heatmaps.
-This script analyzes per-night preprocessed accelerometer data and hypnogram data to detect non-wear periods, excludes poor-quality nights, and visualizes the data distribution as heatmaps before and after exclusion.
+- Nonwear_heatmaps.py: This script analyzes preprocessed accelerometer data and hypnogram data for non-wear detection, excludes poor-quality nights, and visualizes data distribution as heatmaps before and after exclusion.
-- Hypnogram_validation.
-This script compares algorithm-predicted sleep stages with manual hypnogram scorings for nightly recordings, computes performance metrics, plots confusion matrices, and summarizes classification results for each night.
+- Hypnogram_validation.py: This script compares algorithm-predicted sleep stages with manual hypnogram scoring, computes performance metrics, plots confusion matrices, and produces per-night summary tables.
+- Heartrate_estimation_for_validation.py: This script estimates heart rate from preprocessed accelerometer data using the Nightbeat method, visualizes the estimation process, and saves results for further validation.
-- Heartrate_validation.
-This script compares ECG-derived and actigraphy-estimated heart rate (estimated by the Nightbeat method), segmenting by sleep stage using predicted hypnograms, and produces visual and quantitative performance comparisons for each night.
+- Heartrate_validation.py: This script compares ECG-derived and Nightbeat-estimated heart rate, segmented by sleep stage, and generates visual and quantitative performance comparisons for each night.
-- Sleep_structure_feature_extraction.
-This script extracts sleep structure features from predicted per-night hypnograms, merges them with actigraphy data to ensure overlap and quality, and saves the per-night features in a summary table as CSV.
+- Sleep_structure_feature_extraction.py: This script extracts sleep structure features from predicted nightly hypnograms and produces per-night CSV summaries.
-- Heartrate_feature_extraction.
-This script extracts heart rate features, and includes the Nightbeat heart rate estimation method.
-Features are extracted from preprocessed actigraphy data and hypnogram data, and saved per night and for each sleep segment in a summary table as CSV.
+- Heartrate_feature_extraction.py: This script extracts heart rate features and includes the Nightbeat method for estimating heart rate.
+Features are extracted from preprocessed accelerometer data and hypnogram data, and are saved per night and per sleep segment as CSV summaries.
-- Activity_feature_extraction.
-- Frequency_feature_extraction.
-- Feature_distribution.
-- Machine_learning.
+- Activity_feature_extraction.py: This script extracts activity features from sleep epochs across sleep stages.
+Features are extracted from preprocessed accelerometer data and hypnogram data, and are saved per night and per sleep segment as CSV summaries.
+- Frequency_feature_extraction.py: This script extracts frequency-domain features using Welch's PSD.
+Features are extracted from preprocessed accelerometer data and hypnogram data, and are saved per night and per sleep segment as CSV summaries.
+- Feature_distribution.py: This script loads extracted feature CSVs and visualizes feature distributions between groups and sleep segments using split violin plots with subject-level means and effect size annotations.
+- Machine_learning.py: This script builds and evaluates machine learning classifiers to distinguish iRBD from controls using night-level sleep features, with leave-one-participant-out cross-validation, diagnostic metrics, and permutation-based feature importance.